bsaul/geex/README.md

 `geex` can implement all of these using a user-defined estimating function.

+## Goals

-> If you can specify a set of unbiased estimating equations, `geex` can do the rest.
+> If you can specify a set of unbiased estimating equations, `geex` does the rest.

+The goals of `geex` are simply:

+* To minimize the translational distance between a set of estimating functions and R code;
+* To return numerically *accurate* point and covariance estimates from a set of unbiased estimating functions.

+`geex` does not necessarily aim to be fast nor precise.
+Such goals are left to the user to implement or confirm.

 # Installation